JamesGGoudie/JWorks/README.md

     TEAM AGREEMENT.pdf: Contains the plan as to how the team will work together on this project during the span of the course.

+## ProductBacklog

+	Personas:			Contains the type users for the application that we are developing.

+	UserStories:		Contains the requirements that reflect each type of users described in Personas.